To Venus in Five Seconds: Synopsis

 Some of the Central-American/Egyptians settled on Venus to form a growing human community; they often served as physicians to the Thotheen.
 At the time of Plummer's arrival on Venus, the long co-existence between the two species is breaking down; Zumeena predicts that conflict will soon erupt between them, which the Thotheen will win due to their superior intelligence.
 Plummer also learns that he has been brought to Venus as a subject for vivisection, because of his excellent physique.
 Zumeena has taken a fancy to him, though; she makes romantic advances to him, which he spurns.
-She reluctantly consigns him to vivisection (though she allows him the option of anesthesia).
+She reluctantly consigns him to vivisection, though she allows him the option of anesthesia.

 Plummer meets two other English people on Venus, a young woman named Phyllis Alson and a clergyman.
 He and Phyllis quickly fall in love; the convenient clergyman marries them.
 War breaks out, first a civil war among the Thotheen and then the conflict between the Thotheen and Sutenraa anticipated by Zumeena.
-Plummer and Phyllis escape to Earth with Zumeena (the clergyman is by now dead) via matter transmitter; they land on the pinnacle of the Great Pyramid at Giza.
+Plummer and Phyllis escape to Earth with Zumeena (the clergyman is by now dead) via matter transmitter; they land on the pinnacle of the Great Pyramid of Giza.
 There, Plummer finds one of his father's agents stenciling an advertisement in white paint.
 The young English couple return home, while Zumeena goes south to become a "goddess" for some primitive people.
 This is a reference to another popular subgenre of Victorian fantastic fiction, the "lost world" or "lost race" stories like H. Rider Haggard's She (1886) and its many imitations.

 To Venus in Five Seconds has been called "The most readable and entertaining of Jane's books".
 Jane wrote other works of speculative fiction, notably The Incubated Girl (1896) and The Violet Flame (1899).